kendallzhu/Code-Samples/README.md

 priority_queue (fall 2016) - code from Harvard Undergraduate Robotics Club Micromouse team as part of a work in progress to implement maze solving algorithm.

-TimeOffQueries (summer 2017) - Apollo GraphQL queries from Aday codebase.
+TimeOffQueries (summer 2017) - Paginated GraphQL queries to deliver data to frontend via Apollo, from Aday codebase.

 WorkplaceDrawer (summer 2017) - code from Aday Technologies website where I integrated AWS image uploading.